-The McFarlin Fellows is the oldest currently active giving society affiliated with McFarlin Library.
-These individuals have generously chosen to support the growth of the library’s Department of Special Collections and University Archives with an annual commitment of $2,000.
+The McFarlin Fellows, established in 1992, is the oldest currently active giving society affiliated with McFarlin Library.
+The members have generously chosen to support the growth of the library’s Department of Special Collections and University Archives with an annual commitment of $2,000.
 In doing so, they highlight and encourage intellectual development in the Tulsa community.
-Gifts are used to fund acquisitions of rare books and manuscripts, while also funding an annual lecture series that features significant scholars and authors of the day.
+These donations are used to acquire rare books and manuscripts and also support an annual lecture series that features significant scholars and authors of the day.

 Although university funding covers the costs of staff and overhead, it does not provide funding for Special Collections acquisitions.
 These are funded solely through gifts to the Library.
 But success in acquiring desirable manuscripts, rare books, and other materials, and building a prestigious collection needs more than generosity.
 Success actually requires:

 - An institutional ability to move quickly and make immediate decisions

 - Support that can be mobilized to meet special opportunities

 The McFarlin Fellows support the University of Tulsa’s rare book, manuscript, and special collections with an annual contribution of $2,000 or more.

 The Ben Graf Henneke Society is a level of giving intended to help bring in speakers of note for the Fellows dinners.